Oceanic-class ocean liner: Atlantic

 Atlantic was nearly identical to her older sister ship Oceanic in most respects, except that her engines were built by G. Forrester & Co of Liverpool as opposed to Maudslay, Sons & Field of Lambeth.
 Atlantic was launched in November 1870, and commenced her maiden voyage in June 1871.
 She successfully completed eighteen voyages, however her nineteenth voyage commencing in March 1873 would end in tragedy: On a westbound crossing, Atlantic battled against heavy seas and strong winds the whole way, the slow progress of the journey, led to concerns that the ship would not have enough coal remaining to make it to New York, leading the captain to decide instead to divert to Halifax, Nova Scotia in order to refuel the ship.
 Few of the crew had any experience of the approach to Halifax harbour, and unbeknown to them, the ship was miles off course, and en route to the harbour, the ship struck an underwater rock.
 Atlantic rapidly foundered, leading to the deaths of at least 585 of the 952 persons on board.
-This would be the largest tragedy to occur on a White Star Line ship until the sinking of the Titanic 39 years later in 1912.
+This would be the largest tragedy to occur on a White Star Line ship until the sinking of Titanic 39 years later in 1912.